dmitry-kazakov/intervals/README.md

-# intervals
+<b>Interval arithmetic for Ada</b>
-Interval arithmetic for Ada
+<p>The library provides interval computations.
+Both intervals of integer and floating-point bounds are supported</p>